tree0flife/Section-9-SIEM/README.md

 Things to work on:

 Ryan
-  - Get timestamps and name accordingly
+  - Database working correctly
-  - Parsing, parsing, and even more parsing
+  - Pcap parsing

 Stefan
   - Implement tear.py into the main program (using Scapy)